SabreTools/MPF/CHANGELIST.md

 - Split info window code a bit more
 - Clarify build instructions in README (Deterous)
 - Split options window code a bit more
+- Use binding for more disc info textboxes

 ### 2.6.6 (2023-10-04)